KungfoosianOrg/anthony-cloud-resume/README.md

 Folder **/github** contains HTML, CSS, JS for front end website

+Folder **/out** contains any file(s) created during automation processes.
+Currently set to ignore any files within this folder

 Folder **/terraform** contains TerraForm templates for this project, and within it:
   - **modules** : folder, contains separate (reusable) modules that made up this project
   - `main.tf` : file, contains Terraform code for this static site application in AWS, combining modules from the **modules** folder